Port Hedland International Airport

 Port Hedland International Airport (IATA: PHE, ICAO: YPPD) is an international airport serving Port Hedland, Western Australia.
-The airport is 5 NM south-east of Port Hedland and 11 km from South Hedland and is owned by the Town of Port Hedland Council.
+The airport is 5 NM south-east of Port Hedland and 11 km from South Hedland.
 It is an important airport for passengers who work in the mining industry.

 History

+In December 1999, construction of a new terminal began.

 The airport has undergone a number of upgrades.
 Stage one of works include the extension of an existing taxiway and installation of new lighting, the construction of a new taxiway, widening of taxiway intersections and the extension of the domestic and international arrivals and departures area.
 This was to be completed by the end of July 2011.
 A further upgrade occurred in 2013.

 Between 2008 and 2014, passenger movements more than doubled as a result of increased fly-in fly-out activity to the Pilbara during the mining boom.
+In August 2010, Qantas began operating weekly services from Brisbane and Melbourne with Airbus A320s.

-Virgin Australia Regional Airlines previously operated flights to Denpasar which were suspended in 2014, the Denpasar flight resumed on 4 April 2015 and is operated by Virgin Australia.
+Virgin Australia Regional Airlines previously operated flights to Denpasar which were suspended in 2014, the Denpasar flight resumed on 4 April 2015 and was operated by Virgin Australia.
+This flight was cancelled during the COVID-19 pandemic however as of 2023 the town council was advocating for this route to be reinstated.

-In July 2015, the Town of Port Hedland agreed to lease the airport to AMP Capital and Infrastructure Capital Group for 50 years.
-The transaction is expected to be completed by the end of 2015.
+In July 2015, the Town of Port Hedland agreed to lease the airport to AMP Capital (since acquired by Dexus) and Infrastructure Capital Group for 50 years.

+In 2023, a redevelopment of the terminal was completed.

 Airlines and destinations

 Statistics

-Port Hedland International Airport was ranked 20th in Australia for the number of revenue passengers served in financial year 2014/15.
+Port Hedland International Airport was ranked 21st in Australia for the number of revenue passengers served in financial year 2022/23 and is third busiest airport in Western Australia.